Canadian wildfire smoke smothers skies from Midwest to Northeast as air quality plummets for millions

-MILWAUKEE Air quality concerns continue to expand from the Upper Midwest through the Great Lakes region and into the Northeast and New England as wildfire smoke from Canada drifts southward into the U.S.
+MILWAUKEE – Air quality remains a concern from the Midwest to the Northeast and New England as wildfire smoke from Canada smothers the sky across the eastern half of the U.S.

 HOW TO WATCH FOX WEATHER